 Choosing the Right Goldendoodle for Your Family

 The Goldendoodle is a great dog that many families love to add to their homes.
-They are loyal, a lot of fun to have around the kids, and can be your best friend until the end.
+While these hybrid dogs are not recognized as their own breed by the American Kennel Club (AKC) yet, they are loyal, have a lot of fun to have around the kids, and can be your best friend until the end (especially if you suffer from allergies!).